Benefits

 Read more about safety here

-You can use any standard inkjet printer, with a front-loading paper tray (bottom feed).
-Printers like HP Envy or Brother MFC usually have this type of tray.
+You can use any standard inkjet printer with a front-loading paper tray (bottom feed).
+Printers like HP Envy usually have this type of tray.
 We use HP Envy 6030.
 Just make sure you use original ink cartridges.
-These inks are REACH-compliant and classified as safe for skin contact by regulatory commissions, similar to skin markers.
 Bonus Tip: The backing paper can be reused as regular printing paper, making the process even more eco-friendly!

 STANDSTILL is designed primarily for lining and dotwork.
 Since the film is water-soluble, it won’t hold up under heavy shading or color packing.
 After completing the outlines, simply dissolve the film with green soap and distilled water to continue with shading.
 We recommend using needles up to 9 RL.